 Macedo holds a Master of Arts degree in International Development and Social Change and a Master of Science degree in Environmental Science and Policy from Clark University in Worcester, Massachusetts in the United States of America.
 He holds a double Bachelor of Science degrees in Sociology and Geography with Concentrations in Environmental Studies and Forced Migration from Worcester State University.
 He holds several professional certifications within the social work sectors with an emphasis on autism, youth careers development, and social justice.
 He earned an Associate of Arts degree in Agriculture Education from the West African College of Sustainable Development with academic affiliation and assistance from the University of Education located in Winneba, Ghana where he was trained as an educator.
-He also graduated with a High National Diploma in Biblical Studies from the International Institute of Biblical Studies located in Cape Town, South Africa through distance learning.
+Macedo taught Agricultural and General Science at the Junior and Senior High School levels in Ghana.
+In the US, he taught Mathematics at the Middle School level for years as part of the Worcester Public School Systems.
+He is a trained Applied Behavior Analyst with years of experience in specialized instructions for children with mental and developmental disabilities.
+He also graduated with a High National Diploma in Biblical Studies from the International Institute of Biblical Studies located in Cape Town, South Africa.

 His research interests include climate-smart agriculture, forced migration and refugees, environment, climate change, global food security, youth development, cultural exchange, and creative arts.
 He has conducted field research projects in the United States of America, Ghana, Lao PDR, Indonesia, and Liberia.
 He has written and contributed to several publications and presented at major conferences in the United States, Canada, France, Laos, and Ghana.